Winding between Taihape on State Highway 1, and Fernhill in Hawke’s Bay, Gentle Annie is a challenging but rewarding ride across remote hill country.

 Road bikes and touring bikes are suitable for the terrain, although the short gravel sections are best suited to bikes with knobbly tyres.
 E-bike are suitable for the terrain, although finding somewhere to charge the battery overnight may be tricky.
 Riders should ideally have basic mechanical skills and carry a tool kit and spares.

 The Gentle Annie route is generally well sign-posted, but a map will help prevent wrong turns, especially at the start and end of the route, and help you time your ride and identify points of interest along the way.

 The trail can be ridden year round, but the best conditions are in summer and autumn (late November to early May).
 The route is exposed, especially between Rangitikei River and Kuripapango, and can be very windy.
 Riders should check the forecast before setting out; good wet-weather gear is recommended at all times.

 Accommodation en route is limited to basic DOC camping at Kuripapango, where there are toilets but no showers or drinking water.
 There’s a variety of accommodation at both ends of the route – Taihape and the Hawke’s Bay.

 FOOD & WATER

-Food is available at Taihape at the western end and at the Hawke’s Bay end from Fernhill onwards.
-There are no shops in between so riders will need to take all of their supplies.
+Food is available at Taihape at the western end and Fernhill at the Hawke’s Bay end.
+There are no shops in between so riders will need to carry all of their supplies.